Leaving seat up least of men's problems

 Women are more likely to wash their hands than men after going to the loo, but both sexes are pretty bad at doing so!

 A recent survey shows 63% of males, and 39% of females don’t wash their hands after going to the toilet*, but an international Global Handwashing Day is hoping to change that.

 The purpose of Global Handwashing Day is to create awareness and understanding about the importance of handwashing with soap as an effective and affordable way to prevent diseases and save lives.

-Global Handwashing Day will be recognised in New Zealand this year on Friday October 14, with the theme “Make Handwashing a Habit”.
-As part of this, New Zealand hygiene specialist, Cannon Hygiene, wants to make sure New Zealanders are washing their hands right to help prevent the spread of disease.
+Global Handwashing Day will be recognised in New Zealand this year on Monday October 15, with the theme “Make Handwashing a Habit”.
+As part of this, New Zealand hygiene specialist, Cannon Hygiene, wants to make sure New Zealanders are washing their hands right to help prevent the spread of disease

 In addition, the majority of people don’t wash their hands for long enough.
 In most cases, people wash their hands for just 11 seconds, however, the World Health Organization recommends no less then 30 seconds.